Loved ones mourn Utah teen who died during Boy Scout trip in High Uintas

 “I just want his parents to know what kind of young man that they raised,” Small said.

-Small said after Estelle lost a friend in a car accident last year, she has struggled to get close to anyone.
+Small said after Estelle lost a friend in a car accident last year, Estelle has struggled to get close to anyone.

 “It was Doug that came, it was Doug that showed up, and that has showed up for her every day since just to make sure that she's OK,” she said of the teen’s support for her daughter during that difficult time.

+"He was the kind of person that would greet you with a compliment," he said.
+"He'd wanna make you feel good."

-While authorities suspect altitude sickness played a role in Julian’s death, a medical examiner will conduct an autopsy to determine the cause.
+While authorities suspect altitude sickness played a role in Doug's death, a medical examiner will conduct an autopsy to determine the cause.